 6. Ship Watch at San Francisco Maritime National Historical Park

 Learn all about San Francisco’s seafaring history at the San Francisco Maritime National Historical Park.
 One of several national park sites in San Francisco run by the National Park Service, it is home to several historic ships moored on the Hyde Street Pier.
 It also includes the nearby Maritime Museum and Aquatic Park cove, as well as the World War II submarine USS Pampanito.

 Tickets to enter the pier are $15 for adults and kids 15 and under are free to tour the historic ships with adults.
 (Submarine tours are a separate fee, operated by the San Francisco Maritime National Park Association.)
 Start at the visitor’s center then head out to the ships.
 Don’t forget to pick up Junior Ranger booklets for any little ones along for the trip.
 On warm days, families will enjoy the beach in the park too.

 If you have young kids, walk to the end of Pier 39 for a ride aboard a gorgeous two story historic carousel.
 The top level fills first, so make a dash up there quickly if you want the horses with views.
 Rides have gotten a little pricey in recent years at $7 per person, so plan accordingly!

 8. Ride a Cable Car

-Disclosure: The Aquarium of the Bay provided my family with complimentary media passes on our last visit for review purposes.
+Disclosure: The Aquarium of the Bay provided my family with complimentary media passes on one visit many years ago for review purposes.
+We have done all other activities in the area at our own expense.
 As always, all opinions are my own.